 There are a few differences between the loans that we can invest in.
 I will try my best to explain.

-First, we have direct investments into loans from Spain and Kazakhstan, via Prestamer and Tez Finance.
+First, we have direct investments into loans from Spain via Prestamer.
 These are short-term loans with durations that typically range between 7-30 days.
 Here we directly invest into individual consumer loans.

-And then we have indirect investments via commercial loans in Singapore, Kazakhstan and Vietnam.
-Here is how the commercial loans work:
+And then we have indirect investments via commercial loans in Singapore and Kazakhstan.
+Here’s how the commercial loans work:

 Buyback & Group Guarantee